Adaptive truncation of infinite sums: applications to Statistics: Computing truncated sums

 is a bounding pair and the infinite sum $S$ is truncated up to an error $\varepsilon$ by

 if

 Since Proposition~\ref{prop:infinite_series_bounds} bounds the remainder of the sum, equation~\eqref{eq:boundsDiff} ensures that the bounds will be up to a $2\varepsilon$ distance of each other.
-Then equation \eqref{eq:adaptSum} takes the middle point between the bounds, which guarantees that its expression is within $\varepsilon$ of the true sum.
-See the pseudo-code provided in Algorithm \ref{alg:adaptive}. \paragraph{Special case: $L = 0$.} In the case where $L = 0$, then $a_{n+1}/a_n$ is necessarily decreasing and equation \eqref{eq:boundsDiff} reduces to computing the series until
+Then Equation \eqref{eq:adaptSum} takes the middle point between the bounds, which guarantees that its expression is within $\varepsilon$ of the true sum.
+See the pseudo-code provided in Algorithm \ref{alg:adaptive}.

-which is interesting, as it involves checking a relative difference rather than an absolute one.